GachomoX/myProject/README.md

-its a lyric music search app
+Its a lyric music search app
 Has a search button
-Has a click button
+Has a click button and
 Has a display area for the lyrics